XDgov/data-design-standards/pages/visualizations/treemap.md

 ---
-permalink: /visualizations/tree-map
+permalink: /visualizations/treemap
 layout: styleguide
-title: Tree Map
+title: Treemap
 category: Visualization types
-lead: A Treemap is a visualization that displays hierarchical data as different groups of nested rectangles.
+lead: A treemap is a visualization that displays hierarchical data as different groups of nested rectangles.
 tags:
 - Comparative
 - Distribution